Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 For the benefit of others

-We are children of the Light
+We are children of the light

 And we do what is right

-We are children of the Light
+We are children of the light

 We'll fight the good fight

-Yes, there's an answer
+But there's an answer in your heart

-And it's waiting for you
+Yes there's an answer and it's waiting for you

-You know what to do
+Turn back to Jesus, you know what to do

-On that day - Oh Lord in the sky
+On that day oh Lord in the sky

-Praise Your name - lift Him up so high
+Praise your name Lift Him up so high

 On that day